From the BlogSubscribe Now

 • Painter’s tape (for stripes)

-• TriSodium Phosphate (This is a heavy duty cleaner you can find at a home improvement store or order it right here.
+• TriSodium Phosphate (This is a heavy duty cleaner you can find at Home Depot or order it right here.
 We paid about $7 at our home improvement store, so the current amazon price as of this posting is actually cheaper than that.)

 • Paint rollers and brushes